Luis Arraez Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 12th in the league.
+- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 18th in MLB.

-- The Diamondbacks have the 20th-ranked team ERA among all league pitching staffs (4.82).
+- The Diamondbacks have a 4.87 team ERA that ranks 22nd among all league pitching staffs.

-- Diamondbacks pitchers combine to give up the fourth-most home runs in baseball (21 total, 1.6 per game).
+- Diamondbacks pitchers combine to rank 25th in baseball in home runs allowed (21 total, 1.5 per game).

-- The Diamondbacks will look to Bumgarner (0-1) in his third start of the season.
+- Nelson (1-0) makes the start for the Diamondbacks, his third of the season.

-- The left-hander last appeared in relief on Wednesday, when he tossed 2/3 innings against the Milwaukee Brewers while giving up hits.
+- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he tossed six innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.